TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 We provide you with a template for this assignment in the `assignment5` branch.
 See the [Git documentation](/documentation/git.html#template) on how to check out this branch.

+You can work on assignment 5 and 6 at the same time, but there is no need for a separate `assignment6` branch in your own repository.
+Push all your work for assignment 5 and 6 to the `assignment5` branch, but when you submit your work through a pull request, be sure to select the right branch of the upstream repository.

 #### Initial Editor Project

 The template provides you with a fresh MiniJava editor project, which covers the concrete and abstract syntax of MiniJava and desugarings.